graceliu2016/CBB752_Final_Project_4.1/README.md

 **README for CBB_Bioinformatics_FinalProject_4.1**
 ---------------------------------------------------------------
 Tool that calculates the distance between two alpha carbons from a PDB file
+Note: This tool is part of a set of bioinformatic and biological structure tools created for CBB752 at Yale University in the Spring 2016.
+The website containing links to the set of tools can be found at: https://github.com/CBB752Spring2016/CBB752Spring2016.github.io

 # The python tool that accomplishes this task is named distcalc.py
 distcalc.py takes 3 required inputs (inputfile, index1, and index2) and has two optional (outopts, and outputfile)